itsech0/itsech0.github.io/content/posts/minimalism.md

 I'm taking inspiration from the poets and painters from ancient Chinese & Japanese history; they put effort into their poetry, music, and paintings and found contentment through their creative output, that is what I am seeking too.

-I will dedicate my time to atleast create one thing every day, even if its a small item, it could be poetry, or a small painting, or playing with my piano or dizi, just something created everyday.
+I will dedicate my time to atleast create one piece of art every day, even if its a small item, it could be poetry, or a small painting, or playing with my piano or dizi, just something created everyday.
 You can feel the progress through each item you create, it becomes a game where you measure and identify your output and see ways you can become better.
 I've already seen this through my art, and I wish to expand it to poetry and music.